Release Notes Templates and Full Guide

 - Segmentation – If you have a large audience consider customizing your release notes for demographics like age, location, or software plan.

-- Responsibility – Head over to our release notes best practices guide for a deeper dive into who’s best placed to be writing regular release notes.
+- Responsibility – Head over to our release notes best practices guide for a deeper dive into who’s best placed to be writing release notes.